![]() |

 Aren't they pretty?
 I love how you can actually see the sunflower seeds and flax seeds!

-I’ve bought the rolls three times now and plan to keep a tray or two in the freezer all the time.
-They were a huge hit at my book club last week, stuffed with egg salad for three-bite but still-hearty sandwiches.
+Plus little mini sandwiches were a huge hit at my book club last week, stuffed with my delicious Simple Egg Salad for three-bite but still-hearty sandwiches.

 More Convenience Food Recommendations?
 Sure, we COULD make everything.
 But chances are, none of us do.
 What convenience foods would you recommend to other Kitchen Parade readers?
 Leave a comment, tell us what you love and why!